core-laboratories/payto/README.md

 # To create a new project in the current directory
 npm create svelte@latest

-# To create a new project in 'my-app' directory
+# To create a new project in the 'my-app' directory
 npm create svelte@latest my-app
 ```